Quitting the pill - how to get your body back on track

 Is there anything else you can do to get your body back on track?

 Another important thing you can do to help your body recover from the pill is to live according to your cycle.
 Throughout your cycle, your body has different needs.
-This is because of your hormones, which change throughout the month.
+This is because your hormones change throughout the month.

 Each phase of your cycle has different nutritional needs and your physical activity also depends on the different phases of your cycle.